 When I came back for my next round of interviews two months later, all they asked was,”What is a butterfly spread?” from the second chapter!
 I got the answer right, but was annoyed that I had spent so much time on a book I’d never use again.
 Ever since then, I haven’t spent any time trading options myself.
 Instead, I just buy the occassional structured note for a fee to keep things simple for downside protection.

-But for those of you who are super gung-ho about investing, here is a guest post from Dom at GenYFinanceGuy.com about the benefits of selling options.
+But for those of you who are super gung-ho about investing, here is a guest post from Dom at GenYFinanceGuy.com about the benefits of investing in options.

 There are two option strategies that will allow you to buy Stocks and ETF’s below current market prices.
 The Covered Call and the Short Put are option strategies that allow you to go long at discounted prices every trading day of the year.
 The discount prices get deeper during corrections when fear drives volatility through the roof, which inflates option premiums.